 What Is Existential OCD?

-Existential OCD (sometimes called philosophical OCD) is a type of OCD involving an obsessive pursuit of definitive certainty about the world.
-They might wonder about their own role in life, and may also feel the need to get the answer from some external power about the “right” way to exist.
+Existential OCD (sometimes called philosophical OCD) is a type of OCD involving an obsessive pursuit of certainty about the world.
+Someone with existential OCD might wonder about their own role in life, and may also feel the need to get the answer from some external power about the “right” way to exist.

 Existential OCD Vs. Asking Deep Philosophical Questions